gglessner/SolaceClient/README.md

 ## Limitations

+- **Queue monitoring is DESTRUCTIVE** - messages are consumed/removed from queues (Solace Python API limitation)
 - Queue monitoring requires appropriate permissions on the target broker
 - Some broker information gathering features require administrative access
 - Wildcard subscriptions follow Solace topic syntax rules
 - Message replay preserves original content but may not preserve all message properties
+- For non-destructive queue browsing, use alternative tools like Solace's PrettyDump or Java-based solutions

 ## Getting Help